Shocking video appears to show a doctor losing her temper at a patient in a mental health ward.

 While she considered laying a complaint she says she finds the process of writing down everything that happened to her distressing.

-When contacted by Newshub, Taranaki DHB said the video only shows one part of Ms Hartley's care, and that mental health patients often have complex needs.
+When contacted by Newshub, Taranaki DHB said the video only shows one part of the patient's care, and that mental health patients often have complex needs.

 "It is not Taranaki DHB's policy to discuss an individual's patient records publicly.
-In the best interests of Ms Hartley's health we would prefer to discuss her concerns with her directly," said Dr Sherat Shetty, Clinical Director of Mental Health and Addictions for Taranaki DHB.
+In the best interests of [the patient's] health we would prefer to discuss her concerns with her directly," said Dr Sherat Shetty, Clinical Director of Mental Health and Addictions for Taranaki DHB.

 "Not all patients have mental illness.
 During the admission consultants discuss the diagnosis and prognosis of the patient.